 Can you take an electric Toothbrush on a plane?

 Yes, it should not be a problem taking your electric toothbrush onto a plane.
-A lot of electric toothbrushes come with a handy travel case, and many people take their electric toothbrush with them on holiday.
+A lot of electric toothbrushes come with a handy travel case, and many people take them on holiday.
 Official government websites have electrical items such as hair dryers, electric shavers, and laptops listed as “allowed” items for traveling on a plane.
 An electric toothbrush should not be an issue.
 Check with your airline if in doubt.

 Note: You will not be allowed to take a full tube of toothpaste onto a plane.
 If you want to take toothpaste with you on your travels then it must be put into a container with a maximum volume of 100ml.